 For some programs—such as interpersonal skills training, team development, leadership, and management development—intangible, non-monetary benefits are extremely valuable and may carry as much influence as the hard data items.

 Identifying intangible benefits can be done during the needs assessment, through discussions with the client or sponsor, during the attempt to convert the data to monetary values, or during a follow-up evaluation.

 Phillips says, “In practice, every project or program, regardless of its nature, scope, and content will have intangible measures associated with it.
 The challenge is to efficiently identify and report them.”

 He recommends that training measurement and evaluation focus on an individual program or a few tightly integrated courses.
-For organizations implementing the ROI concept for the first time, he suggests that only one course should be selected for a calculation as part of the ROI learning curve.
+For organizations implementing the ROI concept for the first time, only one course should be selected for a calculation as part of the ROI learning curve.
 In the final analysis, the selection of programs for ROI calculations should yield a level of sampling where top management is comfortable in its assessment of the training and development functions.